 Kelly Nye-Lengerman LGSW

-Prior to her work at the University Kelly worked for two community rehabilitation providers in southeast Minnesota.
-Kelly has experience in program and workforce development, employment services and supports, and human service management.
-Her interests include inclusive employment practices and policy, interdisciplinary collaborations, early screening and identification of neurodevelopmental disabilities, and Autism.
-Kelly is the Co-President of MN APSE and involved with the MN Employment First Coalition.
-Kelly is an instructor at St. Mary's University and the College of St. Scholastica.
+Kelly has extensive experience in program and workforce development, employment services and supports, and program evaluation.
+Kelly has broad range of professional experience working for disability provider organizations in both community and facility based employment programs.
+Her interests include inclusive employment practices and policy, interdisciplinary collaborations, early screening and identification disabilities, poverty, and Autism.
+Kelly is the past president of the MN Association of People Supporting Employment First (APSE), and currently serves as the Treasurer.
+She also recently joined the National APSE Board of Directors.
+Kelly is involved with the MN Employment First Coalition, and MN Employment Learning Community.
 She is also a licensed graduate social worker (LGSW) in Minnesota.